PRYPCO secures Sharia Certification for its fractional real estate platforms

 PHOTO

-Dubai, UAE – Dubai, UAE – 11th December 2025: PRYPCO, the UAE-born PropTech platform transforming the way real estate is owned, financed, and invested in, today announced that its flagship fractional ownership platforms PRYPCO Mint and PRYPCO Blocks, have officially received a Sharia certification from Shariyah Review Bureau (SRB), marking a significant milestone in the region’s evolving investment landscape and further reinforcing the company’s commitment to ethical, compliant, and transparent financial innovation.
+Dubai, UAE – PRYPCO, the UAE-born PropTech platform transforming the way real estate is owned, financed, and invested in, today announced that its flagship fractional ownership platforms — PRYPCO Mint and PRYPCO Blocks, have officially received a Sharia certification from Shariyah Review Bureau (SRB), marking a significant milestone in the region’s evolving investment landscape and further reinforcing the company’s commitment to ethical, compliant, and transparent financial innovation.

 The certification affirms that PRYPCO’s investment framework, which enables investors to earn rental income and capital appreciation through regulated fractional ownership of real estate, is fully aligned with the principles of Islamic finance.
 As part of the certification, SRB will also provide ongoing Sharia audits, supervisory oversight, and continuous compliance monitoring to ensure that PRYPCO Mint and PRYPCO Blocks consistently adhere to Islamic finance guidelines as the platforms evolve and expand.